Skip to Content

 Portable chargers

-One of our best packing tips for Ireland is always to bring a portable charger.
-Just think about it: you’ll likely be using your phone to take photos, as a GPS, and to keep in touch with family.
-Therefore, a dead battery could really put a damper on your day.
+One of our best packing tips for Ireland is to always bring a portable charger.
+With your phone serving as a camera, GPS, and communication tool, a dead battery can spoil your day.

 Travel plug adapter

-Note that many hotels in Ireland also have USB ports, so you should be able to charge multiple devices at the same time if necessary.
-Having the proper travel adapter will ensure that you can keep your devices up and running and avoid any potential problems.
+Many Irish hotels also have USB ports, so you should be able to charge multiple devices at the same time if necessary.

 Travel backpack